What is an adverse drug event (ADE)?

 • The goal is to prevent an adverse drug event from happening.

-• Adverse drug events can lead to longer hospital stays or increased costs.
+• Adverse drug events can lead to longer hospital stays, increased costs, and unnecessary harm.

 How we measure: